AbhinavRudra/Persona-Tuned-LLMs-with-Ollama/README.md

 ```bash
 ollama run elon-voice "Write a tweet about reusable rockets."
 ```

-## 🎭 See It In Action

-Here are some real examples showing how different personas respond to the same types of questions:

 ### Example 1: Trump Voice on Economy
 **Question:** "What's your opinion on making America's economy stronger?"